zccadle/algorithmic-trading-system/README.md

 ---

 *This project demonstrates production-grade trading system development with a focus on performance, reliability, and maintainability.
-For questions or discussions about the implementation, please open an issue.*
+For questions or discussions about the implementation, please open an issue or email donlee778@gmail.com.*